 The most obvious form of bullying is overt.
 This includes:

-- Abusive, insulting or offensive language or comments.
+- Abusive, insulting or offensive language or comments;

+- Personal attack, threats, intimidation, and misuse of power;

+- Aggressive behaviour;

-- Demeaning remarks.
+- · Demeaning remarks; and

 - Physical violence.

 Covert bullying is more indirect.
 It takes place in a secret or disguised fashion, such as: